 Long-term Care Quality

-This nursing home also was awarded a favorable long-term care score.
-In fact, we awarded it an above average grade of B+ in this area.
-Facilities that receive this kind of grade in this category tend to provide consistent 24/7 care to ensure residents are well cared for.
-After assessing the volume of care provided by aids and other staff, we then looked at the nursing home's vaccination data.
-This nursing home vaccinated 97.64706 percent of its patients for pneumonia.
-Vaccines are vital to keeping patients healthy.
-Clearly, this place is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-Indeed, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.
+In addition to receiving a great overall grade, this nursing home received an A+ in the area of long-term care.
+When facilities receive this type of score in this category it is typically a good sign for patient care and indicates that the nursing home is well-staffed with nurses and aids.
+On top of considering the amount of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
+This nursing home gave the vaccine to 100 percent of its residents.
+Vaccines are critical to keeping patients out of the hospital.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Battle Mountain General Hospital?

-This facility also performed well in our inspection category, which is based on the nursing home's recent government inspection reports.
-We gave it an impressive grade of B+ for that category, which is one of our best scores.
-These inspection grades weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can learn more about each of these items by obtaining copies of nursing homes' inspection reports.
-Fortunately, although this facility had a few minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are labeled as categories G, H, I, J, K and L. This tells you that the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+This facility also performed well in the area of inspections.
+In fact, it received a nearly flawless government inspection report this year.
+It earned one of our highest grades in that category with a grade of B+.
+Arguably the most critical factor we consider in calculating our inspection scores is deficiencies.
+Deficiencies are found on a nursing home's inspection reports.
+Places with better grades in this area most likely dodged the most severe deficiencies involving health risks or even death.
+Fortunately, although this facility had some minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This means the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality